-A conflict of interest may arise any time competing loyalties could cause you to pursue a personal benefit for you, your friends, or your family at the expense of Alphabet or our customers.
-Avoid conflicts of interest and circumstances that reasonably appear to be a conflict.
-Sometimes a situation that previously didn’t present a conflict of interest may develop into one.
+When you are in a business situation in which competing loyalties could cause you to pursue a personal benefit for you, your friends, or your family at the expense of Alphabet or our users, you may be faced with a conflict of interest.
+All of us should avoid conflicts of interest and circumstances that reasonably present the appearance of a conflict.

 II.
 Ensure Financial Integrity and Responsibility